TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-migratedatatosqlvm.md

   * [Convert on-premises machine to Hyper-V VHD](https://docs.microsoft.com/azure/virtual-machines/windows/prepare-for-upload-vhd-image), upload to Azure Blob storage, and deploy a new VM using the VHD.
   * [Migrate your hard drive using the Windows Import/Export service.](https://docs.microsoft.com/azure/import-export/storage-import-export-service)

-  If you **do not have a scheduled downtime** and want to migrate your databases, the only option is to [set up a hybrid Always-on group](https://docs.microsoft.com/previous-versions/azure/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-onprem-availability#add-azure-replica-wizard) between your on-premises and Azure, and fail that over to Azure.
+  If you **don't have a scheduled downtime** and want to migrate your databases, the only option is to [set up a hybrid Always-on group](https://docs.microsoft.com/previous-versions/azure/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-onprem-availability#add-azure-replica-wizard) between your on-premises and Azure, and fail that over to Azure.

 * **Issues you may encounter after Migration**